asheroto/winget-install/README.md

 - Then type `winget-install`

+### Tip - how to trust PSGallery

+If you want to trust PSGallery so you aren't prompted each time you run this command, you can type...

+`Set-PSRepository -Name 'PSGallery' -InstallationPolicy Trusted`

 ### Method 2 - download file locally and run

 - Download `winget-install.ps1` or `winget-install-signed.zip` (and extract the inner PS1 script)